MathiasSven/obsidian-tikzjax/README.md

 \end{document}
 ```
 ````

+## CSS Styling for TikZ Code Blocks

+You can specify CSS properties for your TikZ diagrams by placing one or more lines starting with `%` at the top of the code block.
+All contiguous lines at the start that begin with `%` or `% ` (with or without a space) will be parsed as CSS and applied to the diagram's container.

+Properties can be separated by semicolons (`;`), and you may use any valid CSS.

 ## Contributing
 Contributions are welcome!
 For information on building Tikzjax, have a look at the [contributing guide](https://github.com/artisticat1/obsidian-tikzjax/issues/68), courtesy of [@thecodechemist99](https://github.com/thecodechemist99).